Index of Images, Part IX: Ann R. Raia

 Cantinea Procla, marble funerary altar

 Erected by her husband C. Iulius Hermes for his wife, a priestess of Isis.
 On the front is a relief portrait of Isis/priestess holding a situla and sistrum; inscription: Dis Manibvs/ Cantineae M[arci] F[iliae] Proclae C[aius]/ Ivlivs Hermes conivgi pientiss[imae]/ bene merenti fecit; left side with image of closed cista mystica enveloped by a cobra; angle view; right side with image of open cista mystica guarded by a serpent.
 Flavian period (69-96 CE).
 CIL 6.34776.
 Rome, Via Ostia.
-Museo Terme Diocleziano.
+Museo Terme di Diocleziano.
 Credits: Ann Raia, 2009.

 Keywords: religion, goddess, mystery, Egypt, women